patels250/PyBer-Analysis/README.md

 ![PyBer_fare_summary.png](analysis/PyBer_fare_summary.png)

 This line graph shows the total fares for each city type for every week in January through April.
+Urban cities clearly bring in the most money, followed by suburban cities and then rural areas.

 ## Summary

+One suggestion for addressing disparities between the city types would be to lower the average fares for rural areas in order to get more people using the service.
+Another suggestion would be to place/hire more drivers in rural areas as that could also drive the price down.
+But perhaps the most important suggestion would be to focus on the service in urban cities because that is where over 60% of fares are collected and by far the most rides are taken in urban cities.